-If you have read my previous post on Palazzo Donati, you know how much I loved living in Palazzo Donati.
-Continuing my experience, let me show you the town of Mercatello sul Metauro where Palazzo Donati is located.
+If you have read my previous post on Palazzo Donati, you know how much I loved staying there.
+Continuing my experience, let us experience Italia in the town of Mercatello sul Metauro in Le Marche.

 Visiting Mercatello is a great way to experience life in small town Italy.

-Centro Storico: How can you miss the streets of this lovely little town??
-The centro storico is almost the entire town itself!
-It is just so quaint!!
+4. Centro Storico: The centro storico is almost the entire town itself!
+The medieval village atmosphere is extremely charming and dreamy.
 There are no dearth of pretty streets that will make you want to settle in Mercatello.
-The medieval village atmosphere is extremely charming and dreamy.

-Mercatello has many other places of interest such as the Church of Santa Croce, Stefani Palace, Ducal Palace etc. that you can see as per time at hand.
+Apart from these, Mercatello has many other places of interest such as the Church of Santa Croce, Stefani Palace, Ducal Palace etc. that you can see if you have time in hand.

 This tiny village is probably what your soul needs!!